wordpress-mobile/WordPress-iOS/README.md

 # WordPress for iOS #

+Dummy edit just to see something custom in the diff

 ## Build Instructions

 Please refer to the sections below for more detailed information.
 The instructions assume the work is performed from a command line inside the repository.